NEONScience/NEON-Data-Skills/tutorials/Python/AOP/Lidar/uncertainty-and-validation/lidar_uncertainty/lidar_uncertainty.md

-In the open ground scenario we are able to produce the error chatracteristics we expect with a mean difference of only 0.011 m and a variation of 0.068 m.
+In the open ground scenario we are able to see the error characteristics we expect, with a mean difference of only 0.011 m and a variation of 0.068 m.

-This shows that the uncertainty we expect in the NEON LiDAR system (~0.15 m) is only valid in bare, open, hard surface scenarios.
-We cannot expect the accuracy of the LiDAR to reach this level when vegetation is present.
+This shows that the uncertainty we expect in the NEON LiDAR system (~0.15 m) is only valid in bare, open, hard-surfaces.
+We cannot expect the LiDAR to be as accurate when vegetation is present.
 Quantifying the top of the canopy is particularly difficult and can lead to uncertainty in excess of 1 m for any given pixel.